-Yesterday was Rob Ford's last day as the mayor of Toronto.
-After an incredibly unpredictable election—where Rob Ford succumbed to cancer treatment and handed off his mayoral bid to his older brother Dougie—a mayoral tenure defined by crack, lies, secret video tapes, and alleged extortion attempts fizzled out quietly.
-It's hard to imagine a bigger, more Hollywood-approved personality coming out of Canadian politics anytime soon, but it's also nearly impossible to conceive of a similar train wreck happening in Toronto anytime soon.
+Yesterday was Rob Ford's last day as the Mayor of Toronto.
+After an incredibly unpredictable election—where Rob Ford succumbed to cancer treatment and handed off his mayoral bid to his older brother Dougie—a mayoral tenure defined by crack, lies, secret video tapes and alleged extortion attempts fizzled out quietly.
+It's hard to imagine a bigger, more Hollywood-approved personality coming out of Canadian politics anytime soon, but it's also nearly impossible to conceive of an even remotely similar trainwreck crashing into one of our offices this century.

 But from about the time Rob Ford was fired the first time for a conflict of interest debacle pertaining to his high school football coaching days, the Three Stooges-style laughs gave way to serious criminal allegations, police surveillance, and on-camera crack smoking.

 The crack tape obviously changed everything.
-Once two media outlets came out, in quick succession, with reports that a man (who was later revealed to be Mohamed Farah, who VICE interviewed in October) was shopping around footage of Rob Ford smoking crack, it became clear that our football-fumbling, scale-tumbling mayor had a much more reckless and potentially criminal side.
+Once two media outlets came out, in quick succession, with reports that a man (who was later revealed to be Mohamed Farah, with whom VICE published a tell-all interview this past October) was shopping around footage of Rob Ford smoking crack, it became clear that our football-fumbling, scale-tumbling mayor had a much more reckless and potentially criminal side.

-The infamous crack tape video came with a photo of Rob Ford standing outside of a house located at 15 Windsor Road in Toronto.
-One of the men in that photo, Anthony Smith, was shot dead at a King Street West nightclub.
-The speculation surrounding his murder, and whether or not Rob Ford and the crack tape were part of the motive for his killing, became so widespread that he publicly denied having anything to do with the murder.
-While whispers from some of Rob Ford's closest staffers suggested the video and the murder were connected, the case has already run through the justice system and the two men accused of killing Smith, Hanad Mohamed and Nisar Hashimi, had their charges stayed and reduced, respectively.
+The infamous crack tape video came with a photo of Rob Ford standing outside of a house located at 15 Windsor Rd. in Toronto.
+One of the men in that photo, Anthony Smith, was shot dead at a King St. West nightclub.
+The speculation surrounding his murder, and whether or not Rob Ford and the crack tape were part of the motive for his killing, was so great that he publicly denied having anything to do with the murder.
+While whispers from some of Rob Ford's closest staffers suggested the video and the murder were connected, the case has already run through the justice system; and the two men accused of killing Smith, Hanad Mohamed and Nisar Hashimi, had their charges stayed and reduced respectively.

-The house in the infamous photo of Rob Ford, Anthony Smith, and two other men was also the scene of a vicious burglary which 18 Toronto Police Service officers were assigned to investigate—the home's owner, Fabio Basso (a close associate of Rob Ford) and his girlfriend were beaten with a lead pipe.
+The house in the infamous photo of Rob Ford, Anthony Smith, and two other men was also the scene of a vicious break-and-enter where 18 Toronto Police Service officers were assigned to figure out who knocked on the door of 15 Windsor and beat its owner, Fabio Basso (a close associate of Rob Ford), and his girlfriend with a lead pipe.

-This significant police reaction was unsurprising, given that the police have been targeting Rob Ford and his associates through a couple of surveillance operations, Project Brazen and Project Brazen II (the latter is still ongoing).
-While most of the findings from those operations are still confidential, we do know that these investigations led to charges against one man: Sandro Lisi.
+This significant police reaction was unsurprising, given that Project Brazen and Project Brazen II (the latter is still ongoing) are the two major police surveillance operations that largely targeted Rob Ford and his associates.
+While most of the findings from those operations are still confidential, we do know that these police projects led to charges against one man: Sandro Lisi.

 Rob Ford, who is now occupying a Toronto City Council seat for Ward 2, will be testifying at Lisi's case this spring.

 There's also a civil lawsuit, filed earlier this year, with gravely criminal allegations.
-It alleges that Rob Ford's former brother-in-law Scott MacIntyre, who once threatened to kill Ford, was the victim of a jailhouse beating orchestrated by the former mayor himself.
-Ford has filed an official defense stating that MacIntyre's claims are bogus.
-(In case you need a refresher on this particular scandal, we made a cartoon about MacIntyre's allegations.)
+It alleges that Rob Ford's former brother-in-law Scott MacIntyre (who once threatened to kill Ford) was the victim of a jailhouse beating orchestrated by the former mayor himself.
+Ford has filed an official defence stating that MacIntyre's claims are bogus, and in case you need a refresher on this particular scandal, we made a cartoon about MacIntyre's allegations.

 - Number of times Rob Ford has walked away from media without answering questions: 130+